 If you just got a “homesick” letter, we encourage you to read through our Homesick Packet (PDF).

-We celebrate a camper’s birthday with a cake at lunch and take his picture celebrating with his friends.
+We celebrate a camper’s birthday with a personal cupcake at lunch or dinner and take his picture celebrating with his friends.

 For a list of great places to stay, we recommend visiting the Lookout Mountain Tourist Association.